Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Introduction

-As shown in Sec.~\ref{sectionIII}, when $K$ becomes asymmetric—sharing the same mathematical structure as the one-dimensional Hatano–Nelson (HN)~\cite{PhysRevLett.77.570} or non-Hermitian Su–Schrieffer–Heeger (nSSH)~\cite{PhysRevA.89.062102,PhysRevB.97.045106} Hamiltonians—the singular value decomposition (SVD) of $K$ reveals \emph{boundary zero singular modes} (ZSMs)\footnote{By ZSMs, we always mean modes from boundaries.} that give rise to nonlocal braiding along the stacking ($w$) direction.
-This phenomenon, termed \textit{Toeplitz braiding}, cannot be captured by boundary zero eigenvectors, emphasizing the necessity of the SVD perspective~\cite{horn2012matrix}.
+As shown in Sec.~\ref{sectionIII}, when $K$ becomes asymmetric—sharing the same mathematical structure as the one-dimensional Hatano--Nelson (HN)~\cite{PhysRevLett.77.570} or non-Hermitian Su--Schrieffer--Heeger (nSSH)\footnote{In this paper, SSH only stands for \textit{Hermitian} Su--Schrieffer--Heeger.}~\cite{PhysRevA.89.062102,PhysRevB.97.045106} Hamiltonians—the singular value decomposition (SVD)~\cite{horn2012matrix} of $K$ reveals \emph{boundary zero singular modes} (ZSMs)\footnote{By ZSMs, we always mean modes from boundaries to avoid lengthy abbreviation such as BZSM. } that give rise to nonlocal braiding along the stacking ($w$) direction.
+This phenomenon, also termed \textit{Toeplitz braiding}, cannot be captured by boundary zero eigenmodes, emphasizing the necessity of the SVD perspective.

-When all “left” ZSMs (LZSMs) localize on one $w$ boundary and “right” ZSMs (RZSMs) on the other\footnote{Here the “left” and the “right” label internal sectors of the SVD rather than spatial sides.}, the upper-right and lower-left elements of $K^{-1}$ decay exponentially with system size.
-Consequently, nontrivial braiding arises when particles and loops occupy specific opposite $w$ boundaries, as illustrated in Figs.~\ref{particleloopbraiding}(a)–\ref{particleloopbraiding}(b).
-The corresponding braiding phases are encoded in the lower-left or upper-right elements of $K^{-1}$ [Figs.~\ref{particleloopbraiding}(c)–\ref{particleloopbraiding}(d)].
-Exchanging the particle and loop positions rapidly suppresses the braiding phase.
-In particular, $iBF$ theories with $K$ matrices resembling the nSSH form can exhibit nontrivial Toeplitz braiding in both configurations shown schematically in Figs.~\ref{particleloopbraiding}(a) and \ref{particleloopbraiding}(b), as the $K$ matrix may host two LZSMs (RZSMs) localized at distinct $w$ boundaries.
+When all ``left'' ZSMs (LZSMs) localize on one $w$ boundary and ``right'' ZSMs (RZSMs) on the other,\footnote{Here the ``left'' and the ``right'' label internal sectors of the SVD rather than spatial sides.} either the lower-left or upper-right elements of $K^{-1}$ decay exponentially with system size.
+Consequently, nontrivial braiding arises when particles and loops occupy specific opposite $w$ boundaries, as illustrated in Figs.~\ref{particleloopbraiding}(a) and \ref{particleloopbraiding}(b).
+The corresponding braiding phases are encoded in the lower-left or upper-right elements of $K^{-1}$ [Figs.~\ref{particleloopbraiding}(c) and \ref{particleloopbraiding}(d)].
+In either case, exchanging the particle and loop positions rapidly suppresses the braiding phase upon increasing the size of the $w$ direction.
+In particular, i$BF$ theories with $K$ matrices resembling the nSSH Hamiltonians can exhibit nontrivial Toeplitz braiding in both configurations shown schematically in Figs.~\ref{particleloopbraiding}(a) and~\ref{particleloopbraiding}(b), as the $K$ matrices may host two LZSMs (RZSMs) that localize at distinct $w$ boundaries.
 The relation between the locations of the LZSMs and RZSMs, the patterns of $K^{-1}$, and the resulting braiding statistics is summarized in Fig.~\ref{particleloopbraiding}(e).